NateEag/next-vcs/readme.md

 other sandboxes know to point at it by default).

+### Built-In Repo Settings

+Git is, well, too distributed in how it handles certain configuration and client options.

+From a highly-trusted, centralized server, much as I want hooks to be installed after clones/pulls/rebases/etc, I also want any number of VCS configurations to be installed automatically.

+Yes, many things can be put into files in the repo (`.gitattributes` et al), but not all settings can - things that would wind up in `.git/`, `~/.gitconfig'`, or similar require user intervention to get there.

+Conceptually an answer to the hook problem lets you solve this, but you'd want to be careful to make the UX nice and smooth.
+It would not be hard to technically support this but do so in an annoyingly clumsy manner.

 ### Handling Cryptographic Signatures

 Linus and some other experts disagree on how cryptographic signatures should be